metal-crow/Dark-Souls-1-Overhaul/README.md

 * New item, "Twin Eye Orb" (id 109, available from the Undead Merchant), that does both of the above orbs' functions, combined.

+* Versions of the above eye orbs, for Darkmoons.

+* System for selecting what areas you want to try invading with the above eye orbs.
+Edit the included searchlist.txt with what areas to search for, and the orbs will only look in those areas.
+You can also edit the file while the game is running, and reloading your save will refresh it in-game.

 * Basic update check system

 ### Overhaul